BalticWolf/plant-optimization/README.md

 This project was initiated at IFMA during my engineering studies.
 As I majored in manufacturing management, this is about plant optimization.
-Initially written in C++, I wanted to have fun and write in Scala.
+Initially written in C++, I wanted to have fun and write it in Scala.

 ## Context
 There's a workshop, organized in flexible cells (5 machines per cell).